TheLuckyCoder/ChessEngine/README.md

 [![Build Status](https://circleci.com/gh/TheLuckyCoder/ChessEngine.svg?style=svg)](<LINK>)

-An UCI-compatible Chess Engine written in C++17 with an Android UI written in Kotlin.
+An UCI-compatible Chess Engine written in C++20 with an Android UI written in Jetpack Compose.

-This project uses the evaluation function values (in the file Evaluation.cpp) from the Stockfish Chess Engine, licensed under GNU GPL 3.0.
+This project uses the evaluation values (in the file Evaluation.cpp) from the Stockfish Chess Engine, licensed under GNU GPL 3.0.

 ## Features